The Growing Place

 Hardiness Zone: (annual)

-Charity Scented Geranium's attractive fragrant ferny palmate leaves remain lime green in color with showy yellow variegation throughout the year.
+Charity Scented Geranium's attractive fragrant ferny palmate leaves remain lime green in color with showy yellow variegation throughout the year on a plant with an upright spreading habit of growth.
 It features bold clusters of lightly-scented violet flowers at the ends of the stems from late spring to early fall.
 The flowers are excellent for cutting.
-The fruit is not ornamentally significant.

 Charity Scented Geranium is an herbaceous annual with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.